Rebecca loves sharing what she knows about alternative medicine, health, frugal living, fun, animals, and how to live a better life!

 What most people are more likely to experience is a series of unpleasant side effects that result from ingesting a larger-than-comfortable dosage of nicotine.

-Note: You should never drink e-liquid, and never ever combine smoking with patches, or gum, or any other combination of nicotine-containing products.
+Note: You should never drink e-liquid, and never ever combine smoking with patches, gum, or any other combination of nicotine-containing products.
 Doing so can be very dangerous.
 For children and pets, accidental ingestion of these items can be very serious.
 Keep them away and out of reach.

 How Much Is Too Much Nicotine?